henriqueaf/bank_accounting/README.md

 Basically this system allow any person to sign up and start to transfer money to other people.
 To make a transference the user only need to select other user account and value of the transference.
 Of course, there are some rules:
 * Source account need to have enough money
 * Both accounts (source and destination) need to be a valid one
+* Ensure that credit and debit transactions stay together (if one fail, the other one is canceled)

 It uses a Ruby on Rails framework and PostgreSQL as database.

 ## Demo
 Enjoy a running example here: https://bank-accounting.herokuapp.com/

+PS: Play with it at your own risk!
+I'm not responsible for whatever you do with your FAKE VIRTUAL MONEY! =D

 ## Dependencies
 To get started with this project you will need to install: